jonah-chen/bears-v-babies/README.md

 ### Completed

 1. Game
+2. Server networking using python socket mainly complete, including the communitation protocalls.
+3. Client sending complete.
+Clients can download but the downloaded data are yet to be processed.
+4. Basic prototype level security.
+Numbers are **very** small and simple algorithms used for testing purposes.

 ### TODO

-1. Build python module for the full game server side.
-2. Build python module for the full game client side.
-3. Write server and client programs.
+1. Write server and client programs.
-4. Implement some basic security.
+2. Implement some basic security.
-5. Implement the GUI for the client.
+3. Implement the GUI for the client.
-6. Debug and test
+4. Debug and test

 ### References